Jezidmar/HumanActionRecognition/README.md

 # HumanPoseEstimation

-Here, we bring non official implementation of algorithm based on mentioned paper.
-Coding is done in MATLAB and is mostly on Croatian language.
+Here, we bring non official implementation of algorithm based on paper inventions-04-00009-v2.pdf.
+Coding is done in MATLAB and the comments are mostly on Croatian language.
 #TODO Translation

-Data time warping will be added soon as pre processing method!

 Summary:
         Here, we describe Multimodal approach for Human action recognition using tensor decomposition and ANN.
+Furthermore, the comparison with Random Forests approach is included as well